Siege of Guînes (1352): Background

-In July 1348, a member of the King's Council, Geoffrey de Charny, was put in charge of all French forces in the northeast.
-Despite the truce being in effect Charny hatched a plan to retake Calais by deception and bribed Amerigo of Pavia, an Italian officer of the city garrison, to open a gate for a force led by him.
+In July 1348, a member of the King's Council, Geoffrey de Charny, was put in charge of all French forces in the north east.
+Despite the truce being in effect Charny hatched a plan to retake Calais by subterfuge, and bribed Amerigo of Pavia, an Italian officer of the city garrison, to open a gate for a force led by him.
 The English king became aware of the plot, crossed the Channel and led his household knights and the Calais garrison in a surprise counter-attack.
 When the French approached on New Year's Day 1350 they were routed by this smaller force, with significant losses and all their leaders captured or killed; Charny was among the captured.

 In late 1350 Raoul, Count of Eu, the Grand Constable of France, returned after more than four years in English captivity.
-He was personally on parole from Edward, pending his ransom's handover.
-This was a tremendous amount, rumored to have been 80,000 écus; more than Raoul could afford.
+He was on parole from Edward personally, pending the handover of his ransom.
+This was an extremely large amount, rumoured to have been 80,000 écus; more than Raoul could afford.
 It had been agreed that he would instead hand over the town of Guînes, 6 mi from Calais, which was in his possession.
 This was a common method of settling ransoms.
-Guînes had an extremely strong keep and was the leading fortification in the French defensive ring around Calais.
+Guînes had an extremely strong keep, and was the leading fortification in the French defensive ring around Calais.
 English possession would go a long way to securing Calais against further surprise assaults.
-Guînes was of little financial value to Raoul, and it was clear that Edward was prepared to accept it instead of a full ransom payment only because of its strategic position.
+Guînes was of little financial value to Raoul, and it was clear that Edward was prepared to accept it in lieu of a full ransom payment only because of its strategic position.
 Angered by the attempt to weaken the blockade of Calais, the new French king, JohnII, had Raoul executed for treason, preventing the transaction from taking place.
 This interference by the crown in a nobleman's personal affairs, especially one of such high status, caused uproar in France.